 In 2012 Opera News wrote, “The happy news of David Neely’s appointment as Des Moines Metro Opera’s first-ever music director portends some exciting operatic growth at Des Moines in years to come.”
-Since then, Neely has continued to elevate the Company’s musical profile with acclaimed performances of a wide range of repertoire. recent conducting highlights at DMMO include Elektra, Peter Grimes, Dead Man Walking, Three Decembers, La Fanciulla del West, Falstaff, Jenůfa, Manon as well as appearing as collaborative pianist with baritone David Adam Moore in a multi-media performance of Winterreise for DMMO’s 2nd Stages Series.
+Since then, Neely has continued to elevate the company’s musical profile with acclaimed performances of a wide range of repertoire.
+Recent conducting highlights include Elektra, Peter Grimes, Dead Man Walking, Three Decembers, La Fanciulla del West, Falstaff, Jenůfa, Manon, and Soldier Songs with DMMO, Dialogues of the Carmelites with Sarasota Opera, and Florencia en el Amazonas with Indiana University Opera Theater.

 He holds a B.M. in Piano Performance and an M.M. in Orchestral Conducting from Indiana University, where his teachers were Zadel Skolovky and Leonard Hokanson (piano), and Thomas Baldner and Bryan Balkwill (conducting).
 He received post-graduate study in orchestral conducting with Gerhard Samuel at the College-Conservatory of Music at the University of Cincinnati.